jasjastone/duplicate_image_dector/ReadMe.md

 1. Secure or dectetor for NFTS
 2. Checking duplicated based on the image name or path

+# If you like it give it a star to the repo so that other people can find it
+#Licensing
-# Please the code you can modify it on your own terms no license or attribution(if possible will also be nice) is required to use it
+## The code you can modify it on your own terms no license or attribution(if possible will also be nice 🤪) is required to use it